Politics of Montenegro: Symbols

 A new official flag of Montenegro was adopted on July 12, 2004, by the Montenegrin legislature.
 The new flag is based on the personal standard of King Nikola I of Montenegro.
-This flag was all red with a gold border, a gold coat of arms, and the initials "НИ" in Cyrillic script (corresponding to NI in Latin script) representing King Nikola I. These initials are omitted from the modern flag.
+This flag was all red with a gold border, a gold coat of arms, and the initials "НI" (Н corresponding to N in Latin script) representing King Nikola I. These initials are omitted from the modern flag.
 The national day of 13 July marks the date in 1878 when the Congress of Berlin recognised Montenegro as the 27th independent state in the world.
 It is also the date of the 13 July Uprising in 1941 against Fascist Italian occupiers.

 In 2004, the Montenegrin legislature selected a popular Montenegrin folk song, "Oh the Bright Dawn of May", as the national anthem.
 Montenegro's official anthem during the reign of King Nikola was Ubavoj nam Crnoj Gori (To our beautiful Montenegro).